Menu

 1. Rising Tuition Costs

-2. We are witnessing a substantial shortage of architects due to “Baby Boomer” retirements, the cost of architecture school, and the lengthy process to licensure.
+2. An upcoming shortage of architects due to “Baby Boomer” retirements, the cost of architecture school, and the lengthy process to licensure.

 • Enrollment for first-year architecture students has declined by nearly 20% over the past five years (source: NAAB).

-• The average age to licensure is 33.
-Only about six in 10 students who graduate from NAAB accredited schools eventually get their license.
+• The average age at licensure is 33.
+Only about six in 10 students who graduate from NAAB-accredited schools eventually get their license.

 CONTACT